zombifier/My_Stardew_Mods/FreshFarmProduce/README.md

 harvest, they will go stale (marked as such in their display name) after you go to bed and revert to boring vanilla prices, even inside fridges!
 Thankfully, they don't spoil or change further, so feel free to turn that years-old apple in the back of your fridge into a bottle of refreshing apple wine.
+Items inside Junimo Chests also don't spoil, which gives you an incentive to use these otherwise underwhelming items.

 Here is a list of item categories affected by freshness:
 <details>